 - Individuals who work with the employee.
 Coworkers may have witnessed conduct by the employee that violates the non-compete or been contacted by clients or customers who the employee tried to solicit for business.
-They may also provide valuable evidence of a violation of a non-solicitation provision if the employee attempted to recruit these individuals. - Clients or customers.
+They may also provide valuable evidence of a violation of a non-solicitation provision if the employee attempted to recruit these individuals to work for a competitor or the employee's newly formed business. - Clients or customers.
 Clients or customers may confirm a suspected violation of a non-solicitation of customers provision if the employee contacted them.